 If the reader can't visualize a step from reading your explanation, a photo and its caption will help make the instructions clear.
-Type a full-sentence caption for each photo in a list at the end of your manuscript.
+Type a full-sentence caption for each photo in a list at the end of your manuscript or in a separate file.
 Submissions without adequate captions will be rejected.
-Provide an exact credit for each photo or specify that all photos are by the author.
+Place the credit for each photo beneath its corresponding caption, or specify that all photos are by the author.